-The nix access control model follows primarily from the original UNIX access control [34, 33].
-It is a discretionary access control (DAC) model [16] and access is granted based on the identity of the subject (user or user group).
-It is discretionary since access to an object is controlled by the object owners.
-Most of the research in nix access control model aims to either improve the granularity of protection (for example, POSIX ACLs [26]) or counter the threat of malicious programs exploiting the root (superuser) privileges.
-One variant of Linux developed by National Security Agency [11], called the Security-Enhanced Linux (SELinux) [15] supports a mandatory access control model [17], in which an administrator sets a security policy which is used to determine the access granted to an object and users have limited control on their data.
-Another access control model is the Role-Based Access Control (RBAC) model [22, 35], supported by Sun Solaris operating system, in which security attributes can be assigned to user roles (a process or task).
+There also has been significant work at developing new access control models for \nix systems.
+One variant of Linux developed by National Security Agency (2008), called the Security-Enhanced Linux (SELinux) (2008) supports a mandatory access control model, in which an administrator sets a security policy which is used to determine the access granted to an object and users have limited control on their data.
+Another access control model is the Role-Based Access Control (RBAC) model (Ferraiolo and Kuhn, 1992; Sandhu et al., 1996), supported by Sun Solaris operating system, in which security attributes can be assigned to user roles (a process or task).
 This helps reduce the threat of malicious programs exploiting the root privileges.
-In a similar vein, the Rule-Set Based Access Control (RSBAC) model [31] aims to protect against root vulnerabilities and improve granularity of protection.
-There has also been work on a privacy model [23, 24, 25] in access control.
-However, that work is aimed at guiding organizations on how to control their information flow to ensure privacy of collected user-data (for example, healthcare records).
-To the best of our knowledge this work is the first critical look at the privacy support for data sharing in a multi-user nix operating system.
-Our proposed View-Based Access Control (VBAC) model is a specialized access control model aimed at providing stronger privacy protection in such environments.
+In a similar vein, the Rule-Set Based Access Control (RSBAC) model (Ott and Fischer-Hubner, 2001) aims to protect against root vulnerabilities and improve granularity of protection.
+There has also been work on a privacy model (Fischer-Hubner, 1994; 1995; Fischer-Hubner and Ott, 1998) in access control.
+However, that work is aimed at guiding organisations on how to control their information flow to ensure privacy of collected user-data (for example, healthcare records).
+To the best of our knowledge this work is the first critical look at the privacy support for data sharing in a multi-user \nix operating system.
+Our proposed VBAC model is a specialised access control model that focuses on data and aims at providing stronger privacy protection in such environments.
+Additionally, we have made a deliberate effort at maintaining the usage of the basic \nix model as much as possible as we believe that it is critical for greater user acceptability.

-6.2 Alternate Technologies
+6.2 Alternate technologies

 A common argument against privacy protection mechanisms is that users who care about their privacy would use a stronger security mechanism like encryption.
 However, sharing encrypted data with many users is a challenging problem.
-Cryptographic file systems like CFS [18], CryptFS [46] provide transparent mechanisms of ensuring data confidentiality using cryptographic primitives.
+Cryptographic file systems like CFS (Blaze, 1993), CryptFS (Zadok et al., 1998) provide transparent mechanisms of ensuring data confidentiality using cryptographic primitives.
 Data is stored in an encrypted format on disk and is decrypted (or re-encrypted) on-the-fly while reading from (or writing to) the disk.
-In practice, such filesystems are seldom used in multiuser environments.
+Another related work is that of Self-Certifying File

+Systems (SFS) (Mazières et al., 1999; Mazires, 2000).
+SFS is used for inter-organisation wide area file sharing aimed at providing a global filesystem image in which users of one organisation can share data with users from another organisation.
+It uses specialised path names for shared data that allow self-certification by deriving them using cryptographic techniques.
+In practice, cryptographic filesystems have traditionally had poor acceptance in multiuser environments.
 This is due to the I/O performance effects and also importantly, lack of user education in encryption technologies.
-In fact a user study reported that even experienced computer users could not use PGP 5.0 in less than 90 minutes and that onequarter of the test subjects accidentally revealed the secret they were supposed to protect [43].
-A recent cryptographic file system NCryptFS [45] while providing better convenience features, modifies various kernel components like process management, dentry cache and inode cache.
+In fact a user study reported that even experienced computer users could not use PGP 5.0 in less than 90 minutes and that one-quarter of the test subjects accidentally revealed the secret they were supposed to protect (Whitten and Tygar, 1999).
+A recent cryptographic file system NCryptFS (Wright et al., 2003) while providing better convenience features, modifies various kernel components like process management, dentry cache and inode cache.
 This will limit its widespread adoption.
-Secondly, users have to specifically attach to a shared directory, as opposed to continuing to use "~bob" in viewfs.
+Secondly, users have to specifically attach to a shared directory, as opposed to continuing to use '~bob' in viewfs.
 Thus, for its convenience in use and easier integration with existing systems, we believe viewfs to be a better suited tool for privacy protection.

-6.3 Access Control using Views
+6.3 Access control using views